tushar-gupta-1995/general-notes/Computer Architecture/memory_hierarchy.md

 Remember in direct mapping each block can be in a specific cache line, either its in that cache line or its not in the cache.

+# Important: In direct mapping each cache line needs to have a tag, and tag symbolises if the specific MM block exists in the CL,